JATS4R/validator/README.md

 Quick start
 -----------

-*The instructions on this page assume you'll be working in a *bash* shell.*
+Note: the instructions on this page assume you'll be working in a *bash* shell.

-If you're in a hurry, here are the steps to get a working validator on your system.
+Here are the steps to get a working validator on your system.

 The validator is deployed as a static web site, so you'll need to have access to a system with a web server such as Apache.
 Find a convenient location served by